GCdePaula/lua_optimizer/doc/doc.md

 We'll explain what each of those terms mean.

 Informally, a _partially ordered set_ is a set together with a binary relation (≤) indicating that, for certain pairs of elements of the set, one of the elements precedes the other [3].
-The word "partial", opposed to total, means that this relation doesn't necessarily exist for every pair of elements.
+The word "partial", opposed to total, means that not all pairs of elements need to be comparable.

-To understand the concepts of _meet_ (denoted by the symbol ∧, and is also known as an infimum or greatest lower bound) and _join_ (denoted by the symbol ∨, and is also known as a supremum or least upper bound) we need to define the _lower bound_ and the _upper bound_ of two elements in a poset.
+To understand the concepts of _meet_ (denoted by the symbol ∧, and is also known as an infimum or greatest lower bound) and _join_ (denoted by the symbol ∨, and is also known as a supremum or least upper bound) we need to define _lower bound_ and _upper bound_ of two elements in a poset.
 Let `A` be a set with a partial order (≤), and `x`, `y` and `z` elements in `A`:
   * The element `z` is a _lower bound_ of the pair `x` and `y` if `z ≤ x` and `z ≤ y`.